Costa Favolosa Cruise Review

 A little warning — the excursions were probably the weakest area of the whole cruise experience.
 Let’s start from the beginning.

 The excursion team on board was always around and helpful.
-On the first few days of the cruise, the excursion desk was always incredibly busy.
+The excursion desk was always incredibly busy on the first few days of the cruise.
 We always strongly recommend you book your excursions online before boarding.
-That way, you can avoid the super long lines and, more importantly, avoid the risk that the excursion you want is sold out.
+That way, you can avoid the super long lines and, most importantly, avoid the risk that the excursion you want is sold out.

-Another trick we learned traveling on board Costa is to book our excursions always in Italian.
+Another trick we learned traveling on board Costa is to always book our excursions in Italian.
 This way, you avoid the risk of getting the excursion canceled if they don’t reach the minimum amount.
-We could always change our ticket to English just before boarding the bus on the day of the excursion.
+We could always change our ticket to English just before boarding the bus on the excursion day.

 We did a few excursions with Costa.
 Some were good, some not so much.
 We loved our excursion to Marrakech and the one to Tangier and Teotuan in particular.